lubieniebieski/lubieniebieski.github.com/content/posts/2025/02/my-man.md

 A good heart matters.
 "My kind of person" understands people's struggles, treats others with respect, and won't hesitate to stand up for someone who needs it.

-### 6. They know the difference between 2000 colombian pesos and 2 slightly less valuable 1000 pesos
+### 6. They know the difference between 2000 Colombian pesos and 2 slightly less valuable 1000 pesos

 If you know, you know.